MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 > [!NOTE]
 > The capacity calculators provide an estimate based on simple input criteria.
 The most accurate way to determine your capacity is to benchmark a deployment with a representational workload for your use case.

-## Understanding the Provisioned Throughput Purchase Model
+## Understanding the provisioned throughput purchase model

 Azure OpenAI Provisioned and Global Provisioned are purchased on-demand at an hourly basis based on the number of deployed PTUs, with substantial term discount available via the purchase of Azure Reservations.